Harry Goschen: Family and early life

 Harry was born at 7 Chapel Street, Grosvenor Square, London, the son of Henry Goschen (1837–1932) and Augusta Eleanor Shakerley, niece of Sir Charles Shakerley, 1st Baronet.
 Henry Goschen was the younger brother of George Goschen, 1st Viscount Goschen.

 Their grandfather was prominent publisher and printer Georg Joachim Göschen of Leipzig, Kingdom of Saxony.
 His third son Wilhelm Heinrich (William Henry) Göschen (1793–1866) came to England in 1814 and founded together with the German merchant Heinrich Frühling (1790–1841) the merchant bank Frühling & Göschen, of Leipzig and London.
 He married an English woman and had several children, including George, Henry and Edward.

-His younger brother was Major General Arthur Goschen.
+Harry's younger brother was Major General Arthur Goschen.
 Harry was educated at Eton College from 1879 to 1884.
 In 1886, he was gazetted as a lieutenant in the 24th Middlesex Volunteer Rifles, the London Regiment.

 Career

-Goschen joined the family merchant banking firm Frühling & Göschen, and became involved in insurance.
-He was director of the Ocean Marine Insurance Co., Sun Insurance Office and Sun Life Assurance Society.
+Goschen joined the family merchant banking firm Frühling & Göschen where he later became senior partner.
+He became involved in insurance, serving as director of the Ocean Marine Insurance Co., Sun Insurance Office and Sun Life Assurance Society.
 His personality and role during the First World War were later recalled in The Times:

 Those who worked with him and consulted him were sure of getting from him sound and disinterested views as to the practical aspects of a problem.
 This faculty, combined with his unfailing readiness to work hard for what he believed to be the best interests of the City, and of the national and international well-being which is its chief concern, caused Sir Harry Goschen to be called to offices of high responsibility in the critical period during and after the 1914–18 war.

 In 1920, he merged his family's bank Frühling & Göschen with Cunliffe Brothers, owned by Lord Cunliffe, to form Goschens & Cunliffe.
+He remained as partner until his retirement in 1936.

-During his career, he served as chairman of the London Clearing banks, the National Provincial Bank and the Accepting Houses Committee, and as a director of the Chartered Bank of India, Australia, and China.
-Goschen also sat on various other boards and charities, including commissioner of the Public Works Loan Board, Warden of the Royal Chapel of the Savoy, Member House Committee of the London Hospital and served as Prime Warden of the Worshipful Company of Goldsmiths.
+During his career, he served as chairman of the London Clearing banks from 1918 and the National Provincial Bank.
+He Chaired the Accepting Houses Committee from 1921 during the challenging post-war period.
+He was Chair of the Agricultural Mortgage Corporation Ltd. He was a director of the Atlas Assurance Company.
+He was a director of the Chartered Bank of India, Australia, and China.

+Goschen served as Prime Warden of the Worshipful Company of Goldsmiths 1919-1920.

-Goschen was appointed a deputy lieutenant for Essex in 1920.
-He retired from business in 1936.
+Goschen was appointed Deputy lieutenant for Essex in 1920.